Snow Photography Tips

 3. Over Expose to Avoid Grey Snow Photography

 Now, you have your camera as safe as possible with your settings ready – but your images still come out grey!
 Why is this?
+How do you take pictures in the winter?

 The meter in your camera is actually set up to expose for a ‘middle grey’ image, which is great for most conditions – but not the ones we’re dealing with here.
 Your meter may be saying your exposure is spot on – but your images may tell a different story.